grp-bork/samestr_flow/README.md

 ```

 ## Input files
-samestr_flow supports fastq files.
-These can be uncompressed (but shouldn't be!) or compressed with gzip or bzip2.
+Fastq files are supported and can be either uncompressed (but shouldn't be!) or compressed with gzip or bzip2.
 Sample data must be arranged in one directory per sample.

 ### Per-sample input directories
 All files in a sample directory will be associated with name of the sample folder.
 Paired-end mate files need to have matching prefixes.
 Mates 1 and 2 can be specified with suffixes `_[12]`, `_R[12]`, `.[12]`, `.R[12]`.
 Lane IDs or other read id modifiers have to precede the mate identifier.
 Files with names not containing either of those patterns will be assigned to be single-ended.
-Metaphlow assumes samples that consist of both single and paired end files to be paired end with all single end files being orphans (quality control survivors).
+Samples consisting of both single and paired end files are assumed to be paired end with all single end files being orphans (quality control survivors).